Atrejoe/Inky-Calendar-Server/README.md

 [toc]

-## Why use InkyCal *server* at all?
+## Why use Inky-Calender *server* at all?

-As an owner of an InkyCal panel you want to set up your panel once, and then forget about it.
+As an owner of an Inky-Calendar powered e-ink panel you want to set up your panel once, and then forget about it.
 New features and bugfixes should come easy and for all  panels at once.

 ![On the left: "traditional" InkyCal, on the right: InkyCal using InkyCal Server](Concept.png)